mafichman/Portfolio/index.md

 <a name="teaching"></a>
 ## Teaching

-I have taught several classes over the years at University of Pennsylvania's Weitzman School of Design, including - <br><br>
+I have taught many classes over the years at University of Pennsylvania's Weitzman School of Design, where I was the Interim Director of the Master of Urban Spatial Analytics Graduate program in 2021 and 2022.
+Courses I have taught include - <br><br>

 - [MUSA 801 - Smart Cities Graduate Practicum](https://pennmusa.github.io/MUSA_801.io/)<br>
 - CPLN 675 - Land Use and Environmental Modeling<br>